 Acer palmatum Geisha Gone Wild was propagated by Talon at Buchholz Nurseryfrom a sport developed on an import from New Zealand – Acer palmatum Geisha.
 GGW is more tolerant of growing conditions and is a faster, more vigorous growing maple than Geisha.
 The North American Branch of the Maple Society selected Geisha Gone Wild as the 2021 Maple of the Year.

 This dwarf maple may reach 6-7′ in 10 years.
 It is cold tolerant to -20 degrees, USDA Zone 5 once established in the ground.
 Container grown maples must be protected in the coldest winter months.
-The best protection is to move them to an unheated greenhouse when temps dip into the low 20s.
+The best protection is to move them to an unheated greenhouse or garage when temps dip below the 20s.

 As with Geisha this off-shoot has an odd habit of showing a dark green blemish on the leaves in a random fashion.
 This is just part of the character of Geisha and Geisha Gone Wild and not an ugly maple wart, even if it looks like one.

-Limited availability – Geisha Gone Wild is a favorite of collectors so we are often sold out and as of April 26th we are sold out.
+Limited availability – Geisha Gone Wild is a favorite of collectors so we are often sold out.